Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Experiments

 \subsection{Can Agent Methods Solve the \task?}

-As detailed in Appendix~\ref{app:agent baseline} and Figure~\ref{fig:agent}, we also propose an agentic baseline.
-In this setup, a main agent analyzes error messages and formulates plans for SQL modifications, while a code-generation sub-agent executes the corresponding code edits.
-TQS checking\footnote{The TQS tool is introduced in Appendix~\ref {app: tqs}.} results and refined SQL are then returned to the main agent, creating an iterative loop that continues until the main agent determines that the code modifications are complete.
+As shown in Appendix~\ref{app:agent baseline} and Figure~\ref{fig:agent}, we introduce an agentic baseline where a main agent plans SQL fixes and a sub-agent implements them, iterating with TQS\footnote{The TQS tool is introduced in Appendix~\ref {app: tqs}.} feedback until completion.
 Figure~\ref{fig:agent perfomance comparsion} shows that \textbf{agent-based systems can significantly boost performance, but results heavily depend on the main agent’s capabilities.} For example, using Kimi-K2 as the main agent and Qwen3-Coder as the sub-agent increases EM accuracy by 65\% compared to the Kimi-K2 single-model baseline.
 In contrast, when GPT-4o serves as the main agent—despite a 300\%+ gain over its single-model performance—the combined system still underperforms the single Qwen3-Coder model.
 We also observe a decline in the MB score of agent-based systems, as multiple rounds of modification can gradually cause the model to deviate from the original SQL.
 These observations provide initial insights for future exploration of agentic methods in SQL debugging.